ValerieBenti/guacamole/README.md

 # guacamole
-Write a recipe for guacamole during Software Carpentry course
+Writing a recipe for guacamole during Software Carpentry course